Miss-Inputs/GeoGuessr-maps/README.md

 This has all the JSON files for my GeoGuessr maps, or at least all of them that I remember to put here.
 Much easier to keep track of, I just feel like the locations shouldn't be a secret, enables me to ramble more than GeoGuessr's description field for maps would allow…

+[Distribution stats](https://docs.google.com/spreadsheets/d/1y5rDjgt1mHDUifivFd9mWOJ63U9kNy7SzLOUUtgwVj4/edit?usp=sharing): Spreadsheet with the percentages of how often countries or Australian statistical areas appear in each map, if you're into that sort of thing.

 # Australia

 Maps all located in Australia, mostly converted from things.